You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

 Recipe FAQs

 Not exactly.
 And the texture is different, too.
-But it's an excellent low-carb substitute.
+But it's a really good low-carb substitute.

-Zucchini slices don't work as well as starchy noodles in terms of keeping the lasagna's shape, so this dish is flimsier than the traditional noodle-based one and is also more watery (even after grilling the zucchini).
+Zucchini slices don't work as well as starchy noodles to keep the lasagna's shape, so this lasagna is flimsier than the traditional noodle-based one and is also more watery, even after grilling the zucchini.

-But in terms of flavor, it's another major victory to keto and low-carb cooking and proof that the starches in many recipes merely absorb other flavors.
+But in terms of flavor, it's a major victory to keto and low-carb cooking and proof that the starches in many recipes merely absorb other flavors.

-This keto spinach lasagna better resembles the real thing in terms of texture.
-But in terms of flavor, I like the zucchini version better.
+This keto lasagna better resembles the real thing in terms of texture.
+But in terms of flavor, I like this zucchini version better.

-You can grill the zucchini slices the day before making this recipe.
-Layer them in an airtight container separated by paper towels.
+You can grill the zucchini slices the day before and layer them in an airtight container separated by paper towels.
 After a few hours, discard the wet paper towels and replace them with dry ones.

 You can also cook the ground beef ahead of time.
 Once cooked, divide the mixture into three airtight containers and refrigerate them until the next day.
-Briefly reheat the mixture in the microwave before using it in the lasagna.
+Briefly reheat the mixture in the microwave, covered, before using it in the lasagna.

-Needless to say, the flavor of your lasagna will significantly depend on the marinara sauce you use.
-I prefer sugar-free pasta sauce; my favorite brand is Rao's.
-Their spicy Arrabbiata sauce is lovely.
+The flavor of your lasagna will significantly depend on the marinara sauce you use.
+I prefer sugar-free pasta sauce.
+My favorite brand is Rao's.
+Their spicy Arrabbiata sauce is delicious!

 Serving Suggestions